Tokyo Biennale '70: Between Man and Matter: Impact

 Reiko Tomii charts Tokyo Biennale '70 as belonging to a series of large scale exhibitions that promulgated, consolidated and established the formation of groups such as Mono-ha, alongside exhibitions like Biennale de Paris (1969, 1971, 1973), Trends in Contemporary Japanese Art (1970, The National Museum of Modern Art, Kyoto), August 1970: Aspects of New Japanese Art (1970, The National Museum of Modern Art, Tokyo), and Contemporary Art Exhibition of Japan (1971, Tokyo Metropolitan Art Museum, also sponsored by Mainichi Shimbun).
 This is significantly in contrast with the precedent of establishing artist collectives/groups through self-organised group exhibitions.
-Tomii also notes that Tokyo Biennale '70 was but the third major exhihition where Japan hosted an "inbound interface" where Japanese art(ists) were able to consider their positionality in relation to the postwar/emerging contemporary Euro-american art world.
+Tomii also notes that Tokyo Biennale '70 was but the third major exhibition where Japan hosted an "inbound interface" where Japanese art(ists) were able to consider their positionality in relation to the postwar/emerging contemporary Euro-american art world.
 The first was, “Salon de mai” (1951, Tokyo), featuring modernist paintings from France, and “Éxposition internationalede l’art actuel/Sekai, konnichi no bijutsu-ten” (1956), a seminal presentation of Art Informel in Japan.
 Tomii also notes that Tokyo Biennale '70s unique mode of not abiding by the selecting criterion of national representation, in the context of an international exhibition, was unprecedented and proposed a viable alternative to the existing Venice and São Paolo biennales, which had already tried to reform themselves.
 Most importantly, Tomii considers Tokyo Biennale '70 as proving that Japanese artists' practices were on par if not exceeding the innovation of their Euro-American counterparts.

 In the months leading up to Tokyo Biennale '70, the concurrent planning of Expo '70 was attracting a lot of resistance from artist-protestors, who were against the nationalistic propaganda evoked through the exponentially developed techno-centric vision of a metropolitan Japan.
 Soon, the anti-expo sentiment among artists was crystallized into the analogy of Expo '70 participants to war propaganda painters during World War Two.
 In its July 1969 statement, "Appeal to Artists," Bikyõtõ (short for Bijutsuka Kyõtõ Kaigi, or Artists Joint-Struggle Council) advocated the destruction of every artistic institution that they considered a part of "modern rationalism," including Expo '70 and Tokyo Biennale '70.